 The home centers are entering the security market too, selling locks and integrated appliances, and offering monitoring agreements for them.

 Many homeowners have started to question the value of central station monitoring owing to the Slow/No response by police, and the vulnerability of landlines to attack and service interruptions.

-I still remember the call from a client for whom I had just installed a several thousand-dollar alarm system.
+I still remember the call from a client for whom I had just installed an alarm system costing him several thousand dollars.
 The home was huge and located on the North Shore of Long Island.
-The system had every feature except a live-in bodyguard.
+The system had every feature except a live in bodyguard.
 It was state of the art.
 (This was years ago before non-response policies and false alarm ordinances.)
 He called and sarcastically asked why he spent all this money.
 He had set off the alarm to test it and it took the police over a half an hour to respond.
 What good is that?